-The Asociación Colombiana de Agencias de Viajes y Turismo – ANATO, is the organizer of the Vitrina Turística, the event that since 1982 has been consolidating as the most important tourism event in Colombia.
+The Asociación Colombiana de Agencias de Viajes y Turismo – ANATO, is the organizer of the Vitrina Turística, the event that has been consolidated since 1982 as the most important tourism event in Colombia.

 From the beginning of the 90s, Bogotá became the main headquarters that would annually host different professionals between exhibitors and visitors to the Vitrina Turística, which is currently held at the International Business and Exhibition Center – Corferias, as a meeting point where all tourism sectors such as airlines, hoteliers, tour operators, tourist representation offices and Travel Agents of Colombia know, promote and sell their tourism products and services.
 In the same way, the Vitrina Turística promotes the dynamization of receptive tourism and the generation of emissive currents towards the participating countries.

-In the year 2022, the 41st version of the Vitrina Turística was carried out and had the participation of some countries, all the departments of Colombia, and tourism companies, registering 27,000 income in two and a half days of business, highlighting the quality of The assistant professionals.
+In the year of 2023, the 42nd version of the Vitrina Turística was carried out and had the participation of some countries, all the departments of Colombia, and tourism companies, registering 38,000 participants in two and a half days of business, highlighting the quality of the assistant professionals.

 |2019||Guatemala y El Salvador